astr0n8t/blog/content/posts/gpu-passthrough/index.md

 # Further Research

-If at this point, you can't get something to work or you want to figure out how to get your Intel integrated graphics passed through, here are all the links from my research: (if someone needs it I can create a guide for Intel passthrough I did get it to work I just don't use it personally and right now it involves patching and re-building OVMF)
+If at this point, you can't get something to work or you want to figure out how to get your Intel integrated graphics passed through, here are all the links from my research: (if someone needs it I can create a guide for Intel passthrough as I did get it to work but I just don't use it personally and right now it involves patching and re-building OVMF which seemed like a lot for this guide)

 - [qemu(1) — Arch manual pages](https://man.archlinux.org/man/qemu.1.en)
 - [[SOLVED] NVIDIA can't power off after unplugging, blocks shutdown (Page 2) / Laptop Issues / Arch Linux Forums](https://bbs.archlinux.org/viewtopic.php?id=295682&p=2)